phicov/u2_lesson_mongoose_express-1/README.md

 [GET] http://localhost:3001/products
 ```

-Now I would like to see a specific product.
-Express let's us do this via the `req.params` object:
+Let's create a route to show a specific product.
+`req.params`, provided by Express, is helpful in this scenario:

 ```js
 app.get('/products/:id', async (req, res) => {